TVsIan/MAMEMapper/README.md

  - **BGFX Rendering:** if bgfx is selected as the video mode, select which backend it will use.
  - **Screen Chains (CRT):** Select the bgfx filtering to use for games with a CRT display (most games).
  - **Screen Chains (LCD):** Select the bgfx filtering to use for games with an LCD display (mostly handhelds or devices)
- - **Screen Chains (SVG):** Select the bgfx filtering to games that use vector images as a display (segmented LCDs like Game & Watch games).
+ - **Screen Chains (Other):** Select the bgfx filtering to games that use vector images as a display (segmented LCDs like Game & Watch games) or an otherwise uncategorized display.
  - **Full Screen:** Launch in full screen vs. Windowed mode.
  - **Triple Buffering:** May help with screen tearing due to sync issues.
+ - **Use HLSL for Vector Displays:** This will create an ini file to activate HLSL graphics for vector-based games (Windows only).
+If you have bgfx on, it will use it as a bgfx chain, otherwise it will set the video mode to d3d for those games and enable HLSL.
+It will also populate the default MAME color vector options if they don't already exist in vector.ini - you can change them as you like and they won't be overwritten.
  - **Mixed Screens:** Creates separate ini files for games with mixed display types - ie Silent Scope using a CRT for the main game and an LCD for the scope.
 This will use your CRT chains for the CRT and LCD chains for the LCD.

  **Artwork:**

  - **Crop to Screen:** This will set the game's display to the maximum size, then use the artwork only in the blank areas plus overlays/backdrops.
 If turned off, the game will scale to fit the artwork, possibly resulting in a smaller screen area.
+ - **Default Artwork (H):** Sets a default artwork to display for horizontal games if it doesn't have its own.
+It just needs the filename (minus extension), the **...** button will let you browse the MAME artwork folder to select one.
+ - **Default Artwork (V):** Same, but for vertically oriented games.

 **State:**

  - **Autosave:** Will create a save state when a machine is closed, and autoload it when starting it again.
 May not work for all machines.
  - **Rewind:** Enable the ability to step backwards one frame at a time when paused.
+If using hotkey mode, Coin + Up will pause, Coin + Left will step backwards.
- - **Rewind Capacity:** Choose how much space to devote to rewind save states, older states will be overwritten when space runs out.
+ - **Rewind Capacity (MB):** Choose how much space (in megabytes) to devote to rewind save states, older states will be overwritten when space runs out.

 ## Command Line
 -v --verbose: Will output the debug log to the console while running (only when running via python MAMEMapper.py -v, the standalone exe has no console window).
 Whether this option is used or not, MAMEMapper.log will be created/re-created for each run.

 ## Data File Tools
 The tools.py file is used to build the gamelist.json that contains all the game information including player count, control types, control labels, and the mappings that apply to each game.
 In most cases, you won't need to touch this, but if you are trying to create a new mapping file, this would be how to add it in.
-The required files to create gamelist.json:
+The required files to create gamelist.json (the ones used for the current build are already in the /datasources folder):
  - **A MAME xml file.** The one used by default is generated by the Arcade64 fork, which leaves out consoles and other non-arcade machines.
 This prevents custom configs for those from being overwritten.
  - **controls.json.** Can be downloaded from [here](https://github.com/yo1dog/controls-dat-json), or a tool can be used to convert controls.dat to json yourself.
 The original controls.dat file has not been updated in a while, so many games will be missing control labels in the preview.
  - **csv files for each mapping.** You should have a .json in the /mappings folder, and a .csv in the /datasources folder with matching filenames - ie sf.json and sf.csv.
 The csv file should be a "Detailed (csv)" export from the [Arcade Database](http://adb.arcadeitalia.net/lista_mame.php).
 This can be pieced together from multiple exports, just make sure it includes all the games the mapping should apply to, and only those games.